Insteon Binding

 # Console Commands

-The binding provides commands you can use to help with troubleshooting.
-Enter openhab:insteon or insteon in the console and you will get a list of available commands.
-The openhab: prefix is optional:
+The binding provides commands to help with configuring and troubleshooting.
+Most commands support auto-completion during input based on the existing configuration.
+If a legacy network bridge is active, the console will revert to legacy commands.
+Enter openhab:insteon or insteon in the console to get a list of available commands.

 Usage: openhab:insteon display_devices - display devices that are online, along with available channels